 Republic Services hosted an Adopt-A-Tree event for employees and their family members.
 On Saturday, November 14th, 2020, at 2:00 pm, Fourteen (14) Coast Live Oak trees were planted in critical areas of the PM10 Berm that was damaged during the Saddleridge Fire.
 Architerra and JMA (i.e. Rincon) assisted in the planting efforts with their expertise and knowledge of tree growth and ideal planting locations.
-Republic Services is actively working on hosting another Adopt-A-Tree event in Q4 2023 or Q1 2024.
+Republic Services is actively working on hosting another Adopt-A-Tree event in Q2 of 2024 for Arbor day.